We love hearing about what’s happening in your community and how we can work with you to make your neighbourhood as homely and pleasant as possible.

 You can get in touch with our neighbourhood teams by:

 Maltby Environmentalists is an award-winning group of young people who first joined together to clean up their local community through their litter-picking mission.
 For over three years they’ve been meeting weekly to make their local environment nicer, and they’ve also made amazing friendships with their neighbours.
 Thanks to funding from our Neighbourhood Grants they’ve even started up new groups including a craft club and an annual Christmas event!
-If you have an idea you’d like to bring to life in your community you can apply for a grant to by getting in touch with James Smith on 0114 2900 200 or emailing email@example.com
+If you have an idea you’d like to bring to life in your community you can apply for a grant of up to £200 to by getting in touch with the Neighbourhoods Team on 0114 2900 200 or emailing firstname.lastname@example.org.

 When Freda retired she knew she wanted to get involved in something that would brighten up her days.
 She’s also hugely passionate about the environment, and so together with her husband Bob, The Environmentalists were born.